s426818/recommender-systems-class/readme.md

 	A new tab with Jupyter Notebook should open in your browser.

-9. In Jupyter Notebook open jupyter_test.ipynb.
+9. In Jupyter Notebook open class_1a_jupyter_test.ipynb.

 10. Click on the first cell and hit shift+enter.
 The first cell should get executed properly.
 Do the same for all other cells (you can continuously hit shift+enter until you execute all cells).